MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-V-National-Highway-Traffic-Safety-Administration-Department-Transportation/part-571-Federal-Motor-Vehicle-Safety-Standards/subpart-B-Federal-Motor-Vehicle-Safety-Standards/section-571.202a.md

 S4.7.1 The owner's manual for each vehicle must emphasize that all occupants, including the driver, should not operate a vehicle or sit in a vehicle's seat until the head restraints are placed in their proper positions in order to minimize the risk of neck injury in the event of a crash.

-S4.7.2 The owner's manual for each vehicle must -
+S4.7.2 The owner's manual for each vehicle must—

 (a) Include an accurate description of the vehicle's head restraint system in an easily understandable format.
 The owner's manual must clearly identify which seats are equipped with head restraints;